 The USEA American Eventing Championships presented by Nutrena Feeds is the annual national championships for every level of the sport of eventing.
-Each September, hundreds of juniors, adult amateurs, and professionals travel from all across the nation to participate in this prestigious competition, vying for the chance to win a piece of the prize money, the fabulous prizes, and for the chance to be named the best in the nation at their respective levels.
+Each August or September, hundreds of juniors, adult amateurs, and professionals travel from all across the nation to participate in this prestigious competition, vying for the chance to win a piece of the prize money, the fabulous prizes, and for the chance to be named the best in the nation at their respective levels.
 It is the only competition of its kind, where the best young riders are competing at the same venue as Olympians.
 It truly is where "the best of the best compete!"
 As a spectator you can expect to: see amazing displays of riding skill; shop in some of the most unique equestrian themed shops in the country; and witness some of the cutest, and most beautiful, horses and ponies you have ever seen.
 If you are new to the sport of eventing visit www.discovereventing.com to learn more.

 After an easy drive from Lexington, you arrive at the amazing grounds of the Kentucky Horse Park (KHP).
 The Park is home to equestrian competition for a variety of disciplines all year, including the Kentucky Three-Day Event, the only event of its kind in the United States.
 Undoubtedly, the Park will provide a great experience for competitors, friends, family, and spectators.

 Arriving at the Park in the morning, you might treat yourself to breakfast at the onsite diner before heading over to the arena to watch some dressage.
 "What is Dressage?" you might wonder.
 The quick answer is: "An incredible display of horse and rider working together.
 Like ballroom dancing, they move through the arena, working seamlessly to perform the required movements.”
 Make sure you catch the competitors in the $60,000 Adequan USEA Advanced Final.
 These top riders will go head-to-head all weekend for this national championship title as well as the $60,000 purse.